TROUT FLY TYING PATTERNS

 Most of the time you will be tying dry flies that imitate insects or other small creatures that trout like to feed on.
-All you need is a set of fly tying tools or fly tying equipment, and you will be able to catch fish using flies that you tied yourself!
+All you need is a set of fly tying tools or fly tying equipment, some fly fishing flies’ patterns to try and you will soon be able to catch fish using fly fishing flies that you tied yourself!
+Below are some of the more popular fly tying patterns.

-One of the most widely used dry fly tying patterns is the Adams.
-Because this pattern has been proven to be an extremely versatile and effective dry fly to use when targeting trout, many consider it to be a "must-have" for every fly box.
-There are a number of variations to this pattern, but it is most often tied using brownish-gray hackle for the body along with black and white hackle for the wings.
+One of the most widely used dry fly patterns is the Adams.
+Because this fly tying pattern has been proven to be an extremely versatile and effective dry fly to use when targeting trout, many consider it to be a "must-have" for every fly box…and the first of the various trout fly patterns you need to master.
+There are several variations of this pattern, but it is most often tied using brownish-gray hackle for the body along with black and white hackle for the wings.

 When it comes to proven dry fly tying patterns for trout, the Elk Hair Caddis is another pattern that fly anglers like to tie and have handy.
 This fly pattern was created to imitate an adult caddisfly, using elk hair as the tying material for the wings.
 The Elk Hair Caddis is popular due to its simplicity and overall effectiveness when fishing for trout on small streams.